The Regions Tradition at Greystone Golf & Country Club

 2003 - Tom Watson fulfilled a promise to his caddie, Bruce Edwards, by winning the JELD-WEN Tradition, his second consecutive major championship win: Watson's clutch up-and-down birdie on the final hole gave him multiple majors in a season for the first time since 1982.

-The Countrywide Tradition in Aloha, OR
+The Countrywide Tradition at Superstition Mountain in Scottsdale, AZ

 2002 - The tournament moved to Superstition Mountain and Jim Thorpe defeated John Jacobs in a playoff.
 To force overtime against Jacobs, Thorpe birdied the 18th hole in regulation, then rolled in a six-foot birdie putt on the first extra hole to defeat Jacobs, who missed a four-footer.